ophelianorris/Merovingian-Franks/README.md

 What do you know about the Dark Ages?

-Today, you will be introduced to the fascinating, frightening and even funny period of the early Middle Ages.
+The early Middle Ages are a fascinating, frightening and even funny period of history.

-It also has the much more exciting title, "Dark Ages", which refers to the period of roughly 450-750 AD in Western Europe.
+They also have the much more exciting title, "Dark Ages", which refers to the period of roughly 450-750 AD in Western Europe.

 # Why do they matter?

-This period is vital for understanding our world today.
-It is at the end of the **Roman Empire**, during the birth of **Mohammed** and expansion of the Islamic Empire, and before the reign of **Charlemagne**.

-It is in this period that the difference between Western "Catholic" and Eastern "Orthodox" **Christianities** begin to take hold.

-It is in this period that the Mediterrean **slave** trade begins.

-It is in this period that the **pagans**, worshipping strange gods and trees, are persecuted and ended throughout most of Europe.
+This period helps us understand our world today.

-Even though today's world (our culture, society and economy) is vastly different, the seeds of today can be found here, and provide essential context to the millenium and a half in between.
+Even though today's world (our culture, society and economy) is vastly different, people's humanity remains the same.
+This period provides essential context to the millenium and a half in between.

-It is also a jaw-droppingly thrilling period.
+It is also a jaw-droppingly thrilling era.
 From brothers betraying brothers, to civil war, strife, magical men and miracle-workers, the Dark Ages themselves and the sources we have from them rival the likes of *Game of Thrones*.

-And yet, you never studied it in school.
+And yet, you probably never studied it in school.

 # How do we know about the Dark Ages?